NielsTalens/dear-non-it-people/_posts/2020-11-30-what-is-low-code-and-is-it-really-as-easy-as-they-say.md

 author: sal
 image: assets/images/lowcode/header.jpg
 toc: true
-description: What problems do we solve with low-code or no-code and is it as easy as they say?
-Can I create low-code products myself?
+description: Low-code/no-code is is often presented as a new promise that will solve many of our problems.
+What problems do we even solve with low-code or no-code and is it as easy as they say?
+Can I easily create products with low-code myself?
 categories:
 - low-code / no-code
 - buzzwords
-- what is this thing?
 featured: false
 hidden: false
 lazyimages: enabled